DHmeduni/VNTRPipeline/README.md

 These variables can be committed to the configuration file by adding the option -c {VNTR NAME}.

 #Following options may be added:
-DELETE_TMP=Y               Allows user to retain the temporary files for troubleshooting ALL_FIGURES=Y              Produces all Figures recursively to a depth of one subfolder from a folder that is given as input NON_CODING=Y               Allows user to analyse VNTR’s in non-coding regions, LoF prediction is skipped VNTR_PACBIO=Y              Allows the user to process PacBio WGS Data WHATSHAP_FORCE=Y           Allows the used to force Whatshap haplotyping
+DELETE_TMP=Y               Allows user to retain the temporary files for troubleshooting ALL_FIGURES=Y              Only produces Figures, based on already assembled and trimmed sequences in *best_hit.fasta files, recursively to a depth of one subfolder from a folder that is given as input
+NON_CODING=Y               Allows user to analyse VNTR’s in non-coding regions, LoF prediction is skipped VNTR_PACBIO=Y              Allows the user to process PacBio WGS Data WHATSHAP_FORCE=Y           Allows the used to force Whatshap haplotyping